rajpawar2411/Simple-Employee-Management-system/README.md

-# Simple-Employee-Management-system
+# Simple-Employee-Management-System
-EMP using Python,SQL
+EMS using Python, SQL